 PALLAS has opted for a pool-type reactor.
-A specialisation that is frequently used is a tank-in-pool type reactor.
+A specialisation frequently used is a tank-in-pool type reactor.
 The water basin provides space for fuel elements and control rods.
 The fuel elements are responsible for the formation of the neutrons during the nuclear fission.
 The PALLAS-reactor is designed to operate with low-enriched uranium, which means that the amount of uranium-235 (235U) is less than 20% of the total amount of uranium used (largely 238U).

 The advantages of a ‘pool-type’ reactor are that the water basin provides sufficient shielding for safe experimentation and isotope irradiation in or near the reactor core during normal operation, and that experiments can be easily observed due to the water being transparent.
 The high density of the concrete walls of the basin also function as a guard for safe working.

 Nuclear reactors must be operated safely.
 There are extensive international and national laws and regulations for this.
 This means that protecting people and the environment against the harmful effects of ionizing radiation during the entire lifetime of a nuclear reactor is sufficiently guaranteed.
 This is strictly monitored.
-The lifespan of a nuclear reactor includes the design, construction, commissioning, operations, and finally, its decommissioning and dismantling.
+The lifespan of a nuclear reactor includes the design, construction, commissioning, operations and, finally, its decommissioning and dismantling.

 A nuclear reactor must, in essence, meet the three following safety functions:

 2. Cool the nuclear materials;